Jehny/selenium-integration-testrail/README.md

 ###Structure
 #####Package Base:
 > This package there are classes responsible for reports, generic methods, browser settings and settings about testrail methods.
-E.g.: BaseTest it is responsible to conect report
+E.g.: BaseTest it is responsible to connect reports and TESTRAIL API.
+The ReportTestListener it is responsible by reports and logs on HTML Report and log on TESTRAIL.

 #####Package Page:

 #####Package Tests: